pinselimo/Pythas/docs/source/usage.rst

 Speed
 -----

 Neither quick compilation nor execution are main objectives of ``Pythas`` development at this stage.
 Nonetheless, the optimization flag is set to its maximum level of 2.
-For more details refer to pythas_interface_.
+For more details refer to :ref:`pythas_interface`.